jesuismarie/Inception/README.md

 ## Usage

 ### Steps
-1. Before running Inception on Linux, ensure that you have the necessary dependencies installed.
+1. Before running Inception, ensure that you have the necessary dependencies installed.
 You may need to install the following packages:

    ```bash
    sudo apt-get update